 Mine revegetation in northern regions presents many challenges including remote access and adverse climatic conditions.
-This project focuses on Minto Mine, in central Yukon and explores if the creation of shelter could improve the establishment and growth of boreal plants important to communities.
-The project aims to have First Nations and local input in regards to the types of plants that may contribute to revegetation success.
+This project with the Northern Mine Remediation research program, focuses on Minto Mine, a copper mine in central Yukon, and explores if the creation of shelter could improve the establishment and growth of boreal plants important to communities.
+The project aims to have First Nations and local input regarding the types of plants that may contribute to revegetation success.

-The Northern Mine Remediation program is working with it's Yukon Mine Consortium partners to address research issues relevant to the industry.
-Mine revegetation is one of these topics and will be explored in this four-year PhD project.
+The Northern Mine Remediation program is working with its Yukon Mine Consortium partners and the University of Saskatchewan to address research issues relevant to the industry.
+Mine revegetation is one of these topics and will be explored in this master’s project.

-Natural Science and Engineering Research Council of Canada, Mitacs, Yukon University's Innovation and Entrepreneurship, Weston Family Foundation and the Yukon Mining Research Consortium: Minto Explorations Ltd., Newmont Corporation, BMC Minerals Ltd., Victoria Gold Corp., Casino Mining Corp., Selwyn Chihong Mining Ltd., and Alexco Resource Corp.
+Natural Science and Engineering Research Council of Canada, Mitacs, Yukon University's Innovation and Entrepreneurship, Weston Family Foundation and the Yukon Mining Research Consortium: Casino Mining Corporation, Newmont Goldcorp, Selwyn Chihong Mining Ltd., Victoria Gold Corporation, Hecla Mining Company.